r-caamano/zfw/README.md

 filter protocol all pref 6 bpf chain 0 handle 0x1 zfw_tc_ingress.o:[action/5] direct-action not_in_hw id 51 tag b7573c4cb901a5da
 ```

-Services configured via the openziti controller for ingress on the running ziti-edge-tunnel identity will auto populate into
+Services configured via the openziti controller for ingress on the running ziti-edge-tunnel/ziti-router identity will auto populate into
 the firewall's inbound rule list.

-Also note xdp is enabled on the tunX interface that ziti-edge tunnel is attached to support functions like bi-directional
+Also note for zfw-tunnel xdp is enabled on the tunX interface that ziti-edge tunnel is attached to support functions like bi-directional
 ip transparency which would otherwise not be possible without this firewall/wrapper.

 You can verify this as follows: